chrisxfire/chrisxfire.github.io/content/notes/web-development/bootstrap/layout/grid/index.md

 ![responsive classes, all breakpoints](responsive-classes-all-breakpoints.png)

-## Starting stacked then becoming horizontal
+## starting stacked then becoming horizontal
 This grid system starts out stacked (.col-sm-*) and then becomes horizonal at the small breakpoint (sm):
 ```html
 <div class="container text-center">